boundary/tsi-lab/docs/getting_started/signup.md

 Here are the steps to obtain your TrueSight Intelligence API Token:

-1. Log into TrueSight Intelligence at point your browser [here](https://truesight-staging.bmc.com).
+1. Log into TrueSight Intelligence by pointing your browser [here](https://truesight.bmc.com).

 2. From the _My Account_ menu select the _Product Security_ menu item.